The Perseids (summer)

 The Perseids appear to fly at us from the constellation Perseus, but they really originate from the comet Swift-Tuttle.
 The comet Swift-Tuttle orbits the sun once every 133 years.
 Every August, the Earth moves through its cloud of debris, bringing a spectacular light show to our planet.
-This year, the Perseids are set to peak Aug.
-12. Pictured here are the Perseids as seen in 2010 over Lake Mary in Flagstaff, Ariz.
-NASA notes that the Perseid meteor showers have been observed by people for the past 2,000 years.
+The Perseids generally peak in mid-August.
+Pictured here are the Perseids as seen in 2012.
+The Perseids have been observed by people for the past 2,000 years, according to NASA.